wolfberryllc/MetaIoT-Cloud/README.md

 ## Install Dependencies
 These will be run in the home folder of the repository you just created and cloned to your desktop.
-Please note that you will also need Python installed with pip on the machine you are using to build your application
+Please note that you will also need Python installed with pip on the machine you are using to build your application.
+Only use this if any of the dependencies are not working within your app.

 1. Install Firebase [Firebase Website](https://firebase.google.com/docs/web/setup)